 But which ones can you rely on to produce evenly browned toast every time?
-That's where our CHOICE toaster reviews come in.
+That's where our expert toaster reviews come in.

-Our toaster guru Peter Horvath knows what makes good toast.
-He can see beyond the shiny chrome finishes and the gimmicks that manufacturers throw into this essential kitchen appliance.
-Consumers are putting a lot of different things into their toasters these days – but they still want to know if they'll get evenly browned toast, cycle after cycle.
+Our toaster gurus know what makes good toast, seeing beyond the shiny chrome finishes and the gimmicks that manufacturers throw into this essential kitchen appliance.
+Australians are putting a lot of different things into their toasters these days, but they still want to know if they'll get evenly browned toast with every cycle.

 Our market researchers survey major manufacturers and scour the market to see what's out there.
-We include 'top of the line' brands with sleek or unusual designs, as well as cheap chainstore models, to see if it's really worth paying more if all you want is a decent slice of toast.
-We include both two- and four-slice toasters.
+We include 'top of the line' brands with sleek or unusual designs, as well as cheap chainstore models to see if it's really worth paying more if all you want is a decent slice of toast.
+We also look at both two- and four-slice toasters.

-Once our market research is completed we put together a final list that goes to our buyers.
-They then head out to the retailers and buy each product, just as a normal consumer would.
-We do this so we can be sure the toasters are the same as any consumer would find them and not 'tweaked' in any way.
+Once our market research is complete, we put together a final list that goes to our buyers.
+They then head out to the retailers and buy each product, just as a regular consumer would.
+We do this so we can be sure the toasters are the same as any consumer would find them and not 'tweaked' in any way for better performance.

-Our toasters go through many checks, and we constantly review our test method to make sure we're helping consumers get the most out of their toasters.
-In 2015, after surveying more than 500 CHOICE members, we revamped our test to incorporate a multigrain performance score, because 70% of respondents use multigrain in their toasters.
-Read more about our member survey on toasters, including the kinds of problems people have with their toasters.
+Our toasters go through many checks, and we regularly review our test method to make sure we're helping consumers get the most out of their toasters.
+After surveying more than 500 CHOICE members, we revamped our test to incorporate a multigrain performance score, because 70% of respondents use multigrain bread in their toasters.

-- Buying the bread: We use standard loaves of Wonder White bread for our evenness of browning and consistency tests; we make sure it has minimum contact with the air so it stays fresh throughout the test.
-For our multigrain test, we use Burgen bread.
+Buying the bread: We use standard loaves of white supermarket bread for our evenness of browning and consistency tests, making sure it has minimum contact with the air so it stays fresh throughout the test.
+We use a commonly found multigrain bread for the multigrain test.

-- Optimising the toasters: We don't test the toasters right out of the box.
+Optimising the toasters: We don't test the toasters right out of the box.
 We first give them a chance to settle in by running them for a cycle (or in accordance with instructions, if available) at ambient room temperature.
-Peter then determines the best browning control settings over a couple of cycles using a standard reference photograph that illustrates the ideal toast colour.
+We then determine the best browning control settings over a couple of cycles using a standard reference photograph that illustrates the ideal toast colour.

-- Toaster positions: Peter puts the toaster in the most appropriate position from a user's perspective (so that the controls are easily accessible and so on).
+Toaster positions: We put the toaster in the most appropriate position from a user's perspective so that the controls are easily accessible.
 This helps determine the ease of use score.

-- Toaster features: Peter will note any particular features, such as whether there is a high-lift carriage or separate browning controls for four-slice toasters.
+Toaster features: We note any particular features, such as whether there's a high-lift carriage or separate browning controls for four-slice toasters.

-- Evenness of browning and "repeatability" of browning tests: Using the reference photo, and with the toasters prepared to an optimum browning level, Peter runs the toast through four cycles.
-He assesses the evenness of browning and compares the results from each toast run to make sure that the toaster delivers consistent results, cycle after cycle.
+Evenness of browning and "repeatability" of browning tests: Using the reference photo, and with the toasters prepared to an optimum browning level, we run the toast through four cycles.
+We assess the evenness of browning and compare the results from each toast run to make sure that the toaster delivers consistent results, cycle after cycle.
 A toaster that scores top marks for evenness of browning will have evenly toasted sides on all slices.

-- Temperature: Peter will test the surface temperature of the control knob and body surface.
+Temperature: We test the surface temperature of the control knob and body surface.
 Anything that registers heat above 78°C can't be recommended.

-- Frozen bread: Peter toasts bread that has come directly out of the freezer.
+Frozen bread: We toast bread that has come directly out of the freezer.
 Where available, the defrost setting is used.
-He assesses the slices for evenness of cooking and consistency of colour across cycles.
+We assess the slices for evenness of cooking and consistency of colour across cycles.

-- Multigrain test: We now include a multigrain result in our test.
-We also looked at crumpets, but most toasters don't handle them well, and we recommend that if when toasting crumpets, you'll need to monitor the browning process closely – a repeat full or partial cycle may be needed for best results.
+Multigrain test: We now include a multigrain bread result in our test.
+We also looked at crumpets, but most toasters don't handle them well, and we recommend that when toasting crumpets you monitor the browning process closely – a repeat full or partial cycle may be needed for best results.

 Ease of use

-Ease of operating controls – Includes using the controls and how easy it is to lock the bread carriage into position.
+- ease of operating the controls and how easy it is to lock the bread carriage into position

-- Ease of cleaning exterior – How easy it is to wipe clean and whether it has places which may trap dirt and breadcrumbs
+- ease of cleaning the exterior, including how easy it is to wipe clean and whether the toaster has places that may trap dirt and breadcrumbs.

-Ease of use consists of ease of crumb removal, ease of cleaning exterior and ease of operating controls.
+Ease of use consists of ease of crumb removal, ease of cleaning the exterior and ease of operating the controls.